hoangnguyen2809/hoangnguyen2809.github.io/_posts/2024-08-07-server-overflow.md

   - We want to replace the original return address that is located at offset[116-120] with our desired return address.
   - Since the first address we can jump to is 0xffffd488+8, any number within range[8-265] will work well in our case.
 I chose 200.

-- As result, we succeed getting root shell on the target server:
+- As result, we succeed getting root shell on the target server 10.9.0.5:
   <img src='/images/exploit1succeed.png'>

 ## Task 3: Level-2 Attack